dascentral/ubuntu-dotfiles/README.md

 # Ubuntu Utils

 ## Introduction
-A collection of scripts and utility files that will aid in administration of Ubuntu servers.
+A collection of scripts and utility files that may aid in the administration of Ubuntu servers.

 ## Assumptions